BlueBrain/morph-tool/README.rst

 MorphTool
 =========

 A toolbox for morphology editing.
-It aims at providing small programs that perform simple tasks.
+It aims to provide small helper programs that perform simple tasks.

 Currently MorphTool provides:

+- A morphology diffing tool (via CLI or python)
 - A file converter: to convert morphology files from/to the following formats: SWC, ASC, H5
-- A soma surface as calculator (as computed by NEURON, requires the NEURON python module)
+- A soma area calculator (as computed by NEURON, requires the NEURON python module)

 Installation
 ============